 Despite its simplicity, to the best of our knowledge, this fact has not been pointed out in the literature.
 Perhaps this is partly because the Int-construction works too nicely: tortile monoidal categories are closed, therefore every traced monoidal category embeds into a closed one just via the Int-construction.
 So it seems that for this reason we did not feel that traced monoidal closed categories were themselves interesting (with (Coccia et al. 2002) as an exception where traced monoidal closed categories with extra structure are used for modelling higher-order cyclic shared structures).
 However, tortile structure (or compact closed structure in the symmetric case) describes just a very special kind of closedness, and not every traced monoidal closed category is tortile.
 Our result says that the relation between tortile structure and general closed structure is still in harmony: every traced monoidal closed category arises as a monoidal co-reflexive full subcategory of a tortile monoidal category.
-The embedding from $\mathcal{C}$ to Int $\mathcal{C}$ may not preserve the closed structure, but the closed structure on $\mathcal{C}$ is determined by the closed structure of Int $\mathcal{C}$ and the co-reflection.
+The embedding from $\mathcal C$ to Int $\mathcal C$ may not preserve the closed structure (see Remark 4.2 for a counterexample), but the closed structure on $\mathcal C$ is determined by the closed structure of Int $\mathcal C$ and the co-reflection.

 The author noticed this result in July 2005, after learning from Paul-André Melliès about the traced monoidal closed category of negative Conway games (Melliès 2004).
 It took the author a few months to realize that it did have several applications on models of linear logic and also models of fixed-point computation.
-After that, Shin-ya Katsumata and Susumu Nishimura discovered a concrete example of this in the study of program transformations in 2006 (Katsumata and Nishimura 2006), and then Katsumata gave a striking application in the theory of attribute grammars in 2007 (Katsumata 2007).
+After that, Shin-ya Katsumata and Susumu Nishimura discovered a concrete example of this in the study of program transformations (Katsumata and Nishimura 2006), and then Katsumata gave a striking application in the theory of attribute grammars (Katsumata 2008).
 These discoveries prompted the author to write down the result so that it is hopefully accessible to theoretical computer scientists with mild background in category theory.

-To this end, instead of just stating and proving the main result (which would need only a few pages, see Section 4), we shall include all needed definitions and results (but without proofs) on traced monoidal categories, Int-construction, monoidal closed categories and monoidal adjunctions in Section 2 and 3, making the paper largely self-contained.
-Section 5 is devoted for applications in models of linear logic and fixed-point computation; for the latter the author's old work on recursion created from cyclic sharing is recast as linear fixed-point operators in traced models of intuitionistic linear logic.
-In addition, we shall make use of the graphical presentation for monoidal categories and monoidal functors (Joyal and Street 1991; Cockett and Seely 1999; Melliès 2006) (which goes back to Penrose's diagrams for calculating with tensors (Penrose and Rindler 1984)), which is intuitively helpful and technically convenient.
+To this end, instead of just stating and proving the main result (which would need only a few pages, see Section 4), we shall include all needed definitions and results (but without proofs) on monoidal categories and monoidal functors, traced monoidal categories, tortile monoidal categories and Int-construction in Section 2 and 3, making the paper largely self-contained.
+Section 5 is devoted for applications in models of linear logic and fixed-point computation; for the latter the author's old work on recursion created from cyclic sharing (Hasegawa 1997; Hasegawa 1999) is recast as linear fixed-point operators in traced models of intuitionistic linear logic.
+In addition, we shall make use of the graphical presentation for monoidal categories and monoidal functors (Joyal and Street 1991; Cockett and Seely 1999; Melliès 2006), which goes back to Penrose's diagrams for calculating with tensors (Penrose and Rindler 1984).
+This graphical approach is intuitively helpful and technically convenient, and now finding applications in computer science, see for example (Melliès 2006; Selinger 2007).
+Appendix A and B contain graphical proofs of a few background results on traced monoidal categories, and Appendix C gives a graphical derivation of the linear fixed-point equation.

-While most work in computer science focus on the symmetric case (traced symmetric monoidal categories and compact closed categories), in this paper, whenever possible, we consider general traced balanced (braided) monoidal categories and tortile monoidal categories, following the original development by Joyal, Street and Verity; most of our results are valid for this generality - and also we expect (rather optimistically) that non-symmetric situations will become useful in future developments in computer science.
+While most works in computer science focus on the symmetric case (traced symmetric monoidal categories and compact closed categories), in this paper, whenever possible, we consider general traced balanced (braided) monoidal categories and tortile monoidal categories, following the original development by Joyal, Street and Verity; most of our results are valid for this generality - and also we expect that non-symmetric situations will become useful in future developments in computer science, possibly in the area of topological quantum computation (Freedman et al. 2002).